Malay trade and creole languages: Sabah Malay

-A pidginised variant of standard Malay, Sabah Malay is a local trade language.
-There are a large number of native speakers in urban areas, mainly children who have a second native language.
+A creolised variant of standard Malay, Sabah Malay is a local trade or Malay-based creole language.
+There are a large number of native speakers in urban areas, mainly children who have it as first or second native language.
 There are also some speakers in the southernmost parts of the Philippines, particularly in the Sulu Archipelago as a trade language, also spoken in south Palawan.
+There are loanwords from Dusun, Tausug, Sama-Bajau languages, Chabacano, Brunei Malay, Indonesian, standard Malaysian as well as other ethnic native languages of Sabah & North Kalimantan.

 Makassar Malay

 Makassar Malay is a creole-based mixed language, which is built of Bazaar Malay lexicon, Makassarese inflections, and mixed Malay/Makassarese syntax.

 It is now widely spoken as the first language in Makassar City and its surrounding areas, especially those who were born after 1980's.
 It has widely spread to the entire region in southern part of Sulawesi island, including in the provinces of Sulawesi Selatan, Sulawesi Tenggara, and Sulawesi Barat as regional lingua franca or as second language due to contact or doing business with people from Makassar City.

 Makassar Malay used as a default dialect or neutral language when communicating with people from other tribes or ethnicities whom do not share the same local language to the native local speakers in those three provinces.
 It appears that Makassar Malay also used as the first language of younger generation who live in the cities or regencies' capital across those three provinces.

 Furthermore, apart from those three provinces in the southern part of Sulawesi island, Makassar Malay also used by people in some parts of Sulawesi Tengah Province, especially when communicating with people from those three provinces.
-It can also be used when communicating with people from other people from other provinces in Eastern Indonesia and in the province of Kalimantan Timur.
+It can also be used when communicating with people from other people from other provinces in Eastern Indonesia and in the province of East Kalimantan.

 Balinese Malay

-Balinese Malay is a dialect of Malay spoken in the island of Bali.
+Balinese Malay or Loloan Malay is a dialect of Malay spoken in the island of Bali.
 It is also known as Omong Kampong ("village speak") by its speakers.
 Balinese Malay is the primary language of ethnic Malay who live in the northwestern part of the island, mainly in the districts of Melaya and Negara, Jembrana Regency.
 The current language status is threatened.

 Broome Pearling Lugger Pidgin

-Eastern Indonesian Malay
+Eastern Indonesia Malay

-The creoles of eastern Indonesia appear to have formed as Malays and Javanese, using lingua franca Malay, established their monopoly on the spice trade before the European colonial era.
+The creoles of eastern Indonesia appear to have formed as Malays, using lingua franca Malay, established their monopoly on the spice trade before the European colonial era.
 They have a number of features in common: